anqima/anqima.github.io/README.md

 # An Qi Ma

 ### About me
 I am currently a fourth year student at UC Davis majoring in Applied Statistics with a focus on electives related to the subject of economics.
+Regarding programming skills, I am proficient in R, C, Python, and SQL.
 I'm not sure where I want to take my knowledge of data science so far...

 ### Project
 - *insert link here*